fbpx

 Leaves are compound-bipinnate (jacaranda-type), to about 8 cm long; and have a silvery-grey colour due to the presence of hairs, on the upper and lower surface.
 Each pinnule (leaflet) is oblong-elliptic to 1 cm long.

-Flowers are first produced in globular heads, to about 8 mm diameter, with up to 40 very small staminate flowers per head, bright yellow.
-The heads are arranged in axillary and terminal panicles or racemes, chiefly produced in winter.
+Acacia spp. produce small 5-merous flowers, with 5 very small petals partly-fused into a short tube which sits above a fused calyx.
+The stamens are the main feature which are produced in high numbers per flower (staminate flowers), surrounding a single style.
+In this species, flowers are first produced in globular heads, to about 8 mm diameter, with up to 40 very small staminate flowers per head, bright yellow.
+The heads are arranged in axillary and terminal panicles or racemes, chiefly produced in winter, up to about 10 to 15 cm long.

 Seed pods straight to curved, to 12 cm long, and about 0.6 cm wide.